Special Education Needs and Disabilities (SEND)

 Annual reports are sent home and progress is checked termly (more often in core subjects).
 This is available for parents/carers to view online through Insight.
 Progress and out comes are shared once a year at Parents Evening.

 We offer Prince’s Trust which is an alternative curriculum to prepare them for working life.
-Students complete a number of projects to develop work based skills and receive a qualification at the end.
+Learners complete a number of projects to develop work based skills and receive a qualification at the end.
 Our inclusion team monitors their progress at least once each half term.

-We offer college based vocational learning for some of our students in Year 10 and 11.
+We offer college based vocational learning for some of our learners in Year 10 and 11.
 These are in courses such as Mechanics, engineering and construction, as well as catering and bakery.
 These courses are level one qualifications.
 Our inclusion team monitors their progress at least once each half term to check on their welfare.

-We support individual requests for work placements from Year 10 students who find and organise their own placements.
+We support individual requests for work placements from Year 10 learners who find and organise their own placements.
 We then complete all the relevant health and safety checks and site visits prior to the placement beginning, as well as providing the necessary documentation and resources.

 How will the curriculum be matched to my child's needs?